MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P06-Testing-Feed-Table-View/content.md

 Using Mock Data allows us to easily test our app without having to create an entire networking layer.
 We'll simply create an array with `Post` objects and provide the data for each post ourselves.

 > [action]
-> Create an array of Posts below your `feedTableView` IBOutlet using a closure.
+> Create an array of Posts in `FeedViewController`, below your `IBOutlet feedTableView` using a closure.
 >
 ``` swift
 ...